Elgin Truck Accident Lawyer

 Truck Drivers Make Wide Turns

-Check for semi-tractor trailers that are turning to make sure you don't accidentally cut them off, as this could cause them to lose control of their vehicle and potentially lead to an accident with you.
+Check for semi-tractor trailers turning to ensure you don't accidentally cut them off.
+Getting in their way could cause them to lose control of their vehicle and potentially lead to a car/truck crash involving you or other drivers.

-Truck drivers often take longer to brake and accelerate than other smaller vehicles, so it is best to keep a little more distance between you and them.
+Truck drivers often take longer to brake and accelerate than other smaller vehicles, so keeping a little more distance between you and them is best.

 Be Aware of Garbage Truck Drivers